How to Change a Bike Tire Step 1: Remove the tire and old tube

-The first step is to release the brake and loosen the axle nut so you can remove the wheel from the bike.
+The first step of how to change a bike tire is to release the brake and loosen the axle nut so you can remove the wheel from the bike.
 Most bikes have a quick-release mechanism on the brake and a quick-release lever on the axle.
 If you’re not sure how to remove the wheels on your bike, check the manual or visit your local bike store and ask someone on staff to show you how.
 Do this before you have a flat so you’ll be prepared.
 For a guaranteed trouble-free fix, buy a new tube rather than patching the old one (see “Valve Types” below).

 After removing the wheel from the bike, the next step is to take one edge, or bead, of the tire off the rim so you can remove the damaged tube (Photo 1).
 Pull out the tube.
 Then remove the tire completely from the rim, put it around your neck like a necklace and turn it inside out while running your fingers along the inside to feel for sharp objects.
 Be careful, though—there could be bits of glass lodged in the tire.